sian504/jetsetters-journal/README.md

 - [Javascript](https://www.w3schools.com/js/js_intro.asp) - The coding language used for all the interactive components of the website.
 I used Materialize JS, JQuery and my own Javascript script within this project.
 - [Python](https://www.python.org/) - The coding language used for all backend functions.
 - [Leaflet.JS](https://leafletjs.com/ ) - Used to add the interactive map
-- [JQuery](https://jquery.com/) - The Javascript library used to write my script to call the Tasty API.
+- [JQuery](https://jquery.com/) - The Javascript library used to write custom script.
+- [MaterializeCSS](https://materializecss.com/) - The CSS framework used for most of my styling.
 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - The templating language used in conjunction with Python.
 - [Heroku](https://www.heroku.com/) - Source to deploy the application.
 - [MongoDB](https://www.mongodb.com/) - The non-relational database that stored all data for this project.